-Existing secondary data have been collected and analysed as well as questionnaires addressed to authorities and civil society organisations in each of the EU Member States.
-In addition, migrants in an irregular situation as well as other actors have been interviewed in 10 EU Member States, namely Belgium, France, Germany, Greece, Hungary, Ireland, Italy, Poland, Spain and Sweden.
+Existing secondary data was collected and analysed as well as questionnaires addressed to authorities and civil society organisations in each of the EU Member States.
+In addition, migrants in an irregular situation as well as other actors were interviewed in 10 EU Member States, namely Belgium, France, Germany, Greece, Hungary, Ireland, Italy, Poland, Spain and Sweden.

 Innovation - What's 'new' about the project?

-Through the collection of primary data from migrants in an irregular situation, the research will provide a snapshot of their views and opinions on a variety of topics.
-In addition, the research will provide some basic information on policies for all 27 EU Member States.
+Through the collection of primary data from migrants in an irregular situation, the research provides a snapshot of their views and opinions on a variety of topics.
+In addition, the research provides some basic information on policies for all 27 EU Member States.

 The research part of this project has been completed in 2011.
 Reports can be found in the Publications tab.